Eastern Ontario Soccer League

 • An impartial Discipline Panel hears the case and determines the outcome

-• If the Panel finds the party guilty of a misconduct they select a penalty within the range outlined in the Ontario Soccer policy
+• If the Panel finds the party guilty of a misconduct they select a penalty within the range outlined in the Ontario Soccer policy for the charge that is being considered

-• If the accused is found guilty, the associated Club is charged a $150.00 hearing administration fee.
+• If the accused is found guilty, the associated Club is charged a $200.00 hearing administration fee.
 This is in addition to any fines associated with a guilty finding.

 DBR decisions may not be appealed

 • It is the responsibility of the Club to inform the accused of their discipline hearing.
 Parties required to attend must appear at the hearings.
+If a person fails to attend a hearing where they are required discipline fines and penalties will be applied.

 • Any hearing decision may be appealed to the next higher governing organization.